oliveirajoabe/documents/index.rst

-.. documents documentation master file, created by sphinx-quickstart on Wed Oct 14 17:10:23 2020.
+..
+Documentos documentation master file, created by sphinx-quickstart on Wed Oct 14 17:10:23 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.